MicrosoftDocs/entra-docs/docs/identity/devices/howto-manage-local-admin-passwords.md

 ### Required roles or permission

-Other than the built-in Microsoft Entra roles of Cloud Device Administrator, Intune Administrator, and Global Administrator that are granted *device.LocalCredentials.Read.All*, you can use [Microsoft Entra custom roles](../role-based-access-control/custom-create.md) or administrative units to authorize local administrator password recovery.
-For example,
+Other than the built-in Microsoft Entra roles of [Cloud Device Administrator](../role-based-access-control/permissions-reference.md#cloud-device-administrator) and [Intune Administrator](/role-based-access-control/permissions-reference.md#intune-administrator) that are granted *device.LocalCredentials.Read.All*, you can use [Microsoft Entra custom roles](../role-based-access-control/custom-create.md) or administrative units to authorize local administrator password recovery.
+For example:

 - Custom roles must be assigned the *microsoft.directory/deviceLocalCredentials/password/read* permission to authorize local administrator password recovery.
 You can create a custom role and grant permissions using the [Microsoft Entra admin center](https://entra.microsoft.com), [Microsoft Graph API](../role-based-access-control/custom-create.md#create-a-role-with-the-microsoft-graph-api) or [PowerShell](../role-based-access-control/custom-create.md#create-a-role-using-powershell).
 Once you create a custom role, you can assign it to users.